ALVINdimpos/Git-mentorship-program/README.md

 # Bundle 6

-> In this exercise, you will be working on the copy of the `git-cafe-exercise` that you have forked on your account in the previous exercise.
+> In this exercise, you will be working on the copy of the `Git-mentorship-program` that you have forked on your account in the previous exercise.

 Keep in mind that each exercise must be done on a different branch
 >

 Exercise1:

-- On the `git-cafe-exercise` repo create a new feature branch
+- On the `Git-mentorship-program` repo create a new feature branch
 - Add new changes related to a new page named `Menu`
 - Afterward, raise a new PR
 - Request review